pcotret/pynq-on-zedboard/README.md

 (taken from the [official forum](https://discuss.pynq.io/t/3rd-party-images-for-zynq-boards/431))

 ## Step 4 - Recompile an image for the Zedboard
-Equivalent to step 2 with a custom board
+Equivalent to step 2 with a custom board.
+The first step is to be able to generate a "minimal" `base` overlay for the Pynq-Z1 before migrating it to the Zedboard (only a matter of pins).
+[x] Removing RGB LEDs
+[ ] Removing audio support
+[ ] Removing HDMI support
+[ ] Removing ChipKit support